May trial date set for Sean 'Diddy' Combs to face sex trafficking charges

-NEW YORK (AP) — A May 5 trial date was set Thursday for hip-hop mogul Sean "Diddy" Combs to face sex trafficking charges.
+NEW YORK (AP) — A May 5 trial date was set in hip-hop mogul Sean "Diddy" Combs'sex trafficking case Thursday, and a prosecutor claimed defense lawyers were trying to exclude a "damning piece of evidence" by saying it was leaked by the government.

-Combs appeared before Judge Arun Subramanian in Manhattan federal court.
-After entering the courtroom, he gave a hearty hug to each of his lawyers and smiled as he spoke with them.
+Assistant U.S. Attorney Emily Johnson struck back against defense claims during Combs' first appearance before Manhattan federal court Judge Arun Subramanian, who will preside over his trial.

-The judge also set deadlines for lawyers on each side to submit arguments that will establish the boundaries for a trial that Combs' lawyers want to start in April or May.
-He set another date for Combs to appear in court in December, though he said lawyers may decide it is not necessary.
+She noted that defense lawyers in a submission late Wednesday argued that the government's Department of Homeland Security was to blame for a leak to the media of a video of Combs punching and kicking his former protege and girlfriend, the R&B singer Cassie, in a hotel hallway in 2016.

 Combs, 54, has pleaded not guilty to charges lodged against him last month, including racketeering conspiracy and sex trafficking based on allegations that date back to 2008.